Whoosh

 • Cable (ropeway) infrastructure

-• Track / rail network segments to allow for navigation from cable sections
+• Track or rail segments enabling transitions between cable sections

-• Multiple station stop options across their network
+• Multiple station stop options throughout the network

 “Whoosh provides an on-demand ride-hailing experience for passengers, allowing them to book rides and glide easily above congestion in the unused vertical space of a location - traveling nonstop to their destination.”